 Beauty Counter launched in 2013 when a mom, Gregg Renfrew, became aware of the dangerous and toxic ingredients lurking in beauty and skin care products.
 In fact, they have been campaigning in Washington to bring attention to the 1400+ chemicals banned from beauty and skin care in Europe, while the United States has only banned 11.
 Gregg shares with MSNBC "We have not passed a federal law regulating (the beauty) industry since 1938.
 We have introduced over 85,000 chemicals into commerce since WWII, of which almost 80-90% have never been tested for safety or human health."

 While this line is significantly cleaner than drugstore and green-washed brands, they still choose to use 80+ synthetic ingredients/preservatives, including Phenoxyethanol.
 They also have a few products where they have combined sodium benzoate with vitamin C (absorbic acid) which has been known to create the carcinogen benzene.

 The main ingredient in many of their products is: water.
 This is disappointing because products with water require a preservative, hence the use of phenoxyethanol, and now you've paid a premium price for product that is primarily water and a potential neurotoxin.
 This is why I tend to use concentrated, waterless products.

 The good news is, Beauty Counter isn't hiding anything.
 They are upfront with ingredient disclosure, their reasoning and admit they don't know everything.

 While these are good/not-so-bad things about this particular MLM brand, the emails I've received from Beauty Counter reps have been rather pushy.
 The brand states they are "non-toxic" but really, what does that mean?
-When I questioned one rep about their use of the ingredients listed above, they stated there are no health risks associated with them.
+When I asked a rep about their use of the ingredients listed above, they stated there are no health risks associated with them.
 Those specific ingredients may be of moderate concern, but with a product you are using daily on your skin, absorbing into your blood stream, it deserves some attention.
 Everyone's bodies are different and people like me are ultra sensitive to even the smallest amounts of toxins or synthetic ingredients.